 Foreign nationals who have the intention of registering a business in Argentina must first take into account the fundamental employment laws and regulations.
 Companies must ensure 100% compliance with the legal requirements before entering into an employment relationship in Argentina.

-Hiring Staff in Argentina
+Hiring Staff in Argentina with a PEO

 The most useful aspects of the Argentine Labour Law, determined by the Constitution and as stated in the Labour Contract Law (Act 20,744) are summarised below: